Paramount Pictures: 2005–2019: "New" Viacom era

-In February 2016, Viacom CEO and newly appointed chairman Philippe Dauman announced that the conglomerate is in talks to find an investor to purchase a minority stake in Paramount.
-Sumner Redstone and his daughter Shari are reportedly opposed with the deal.
+In February 2016, Viacom CEO and newly appointed chairman Philippe Dauman announced that the conglomerate was in talks to find an investor to purchase a minority stake in Paramount.
+Sumner Redstone and his daughter Shari were reportedly opposed to the deal.
 On July 13, 2016, Wanda Group was in talks to acquire a 49% stake of Paramount.
 The talks with Wanda were dropped.
 On January 19, 2017, Shanghai Film Group Corp. and Huahua Media said they would finance at least 25% of all Paramount Pictures movies over a three-year period.
 Shanghai Film Group and Huahua Media, in the deal, would help distribute and market Paramount's features in China.
 At the time, the Wall Street Journal wrote that "nearly every major Hollywood studio has a co-financing deal with a Chinese company."

 On March 27, 2017, Jim Gianopulos was named as a chairman and CEO of Paramount Pictures, replacing Brad Grey.

 In June 2017, Paramount Players was formed by the studio with the hiring of Brian Robbins, founder of AwesomenessTV, Tollin/Robbins Productions and Varsity Pictures, as the division's president.
 The division was expected to produce films based on the Viacom Media Networks properties including MTV, Nickelodeon, BET and Comedy Central.
 In June 2017, Paramount Pictures signed a deal with 20th Century Fox for distribution of its films in Italy, which took effect on September.
-Prior to the deal, Paramount's films in Italy were distributed by Universal Pictures.
+Prior to the deal, Paramount's films in Italy were distributed by Universal Pictures, a deal that dates back to the CIC era.

 On December 7, 2017, it was reported that Paramount sold the international distribution rights of Annihilation to Netflix.
 Netflix subsequently bought the worldwide rights to The Cloverfield Paradox for $50 million.
 On November 16, 2018, Paramount signed a multi-picture film deal with Netflix as part of Viacom's growth strategy, making Paramount the first major film studio to do so.
-A sequel to Awesomeness Films' To All the Boys I've Loved Before is currently in development at the studio for Netflix.

 In April 2018, Paramount posted its first quarterly profit since 2015.
 Bob Bakish, CEO of parent Viacom, said in a statement that turnaround efforts "have firmly taken hold as the studio improved margins and returned to profitability.
 This month's outstanding box-office performance of A Quiet Place, the first film produced and released under the new team at Paramount, is a clear sign of our progress."